 Monterosso al Mare

 Monterosso is the most northern (and western) town in Cinque Terre.
 If you’re trying to figure out in which town to stay, this one is a safe bet, as connection to the other towns is easy.
 Divided into two parts, an old Monterosso in the east and new Monterosso in the west, the town is the most frequented by tourists as it has, by far, the best beaches.
-Unlike the other towns, Monterosso’s beaches are the only to contain an extensive, sandy shoreline.
+Unlike the other towns, Monterosso’s beaches are the only to contain an extensive shoreline.
 What’s unique about Cinque Terre is that the locals have been quite resistant to any commercialization, meaning you won’t find any franchise restaurants and hotels.
-That being said, Monterosso is the most commercialized of the five towns as it offers the most modern amenities, but the least historic character of the area.
+That being said, Monterosso is the most developed of the five towns as it offers the most modern amenities, but the least historic character of the area.
 But what you’ll find is a quaint village where all the locals know each other.
-Regardless, we’re certain that you’ll come to love and appreciate what Monterosso al Mare has to offer.

 Vernazza is one of the only towns in Cinque Terre (in all of the Italian Riviera, really) to resemble a small fishing village: colorful houses, a close proximity to the water, and a small harbor give this town its distinct flavor.
 Speaking of flavor, it comes as no surprise that the city’s primary income came from fishing, although now it profits more from tourism.
 Vernazza is one of the most photogenic towns in all of Cinque Terre.
-Some of the iconic features of the city include the colorful buildings, which enabled fishermen to find their houses when arriving late in the night after fishing all day, and the octagonal bell tower resting on the highest hill of the city.
+Some of the iconic features of the city include the colorful buildings and the octagonal bell tower resting on the highest hill of the city.
 However, not everything has been bright in the town’s history: in 2011 a massive mudslide buried much of the town and caused flooding throughout.
 Monterosso al Mare was another victim of this disaster.
 As a result, five people lost their lives.
-While obviously tragic, today the city still retains its bright demeanor and continues to attract tourists from all over the world.
+Despite the tragedy, today the city still retains its bright demeanor and continues to attract tourists from all over the world.

 Corniglia is unlike the other towns in Cinque Terre for a few reasons.
 For one, it is not found next to the sea, rather it is on a 100-meter promontory overlooking the sea, surrounded on three sides by vineyards and terraces.
 Because of this, Corniglia is well-known for its wine, with the Roman poet Pliny the Elder calling the wine of the region as “lunar wine.”
 Also, it’s the only town to have been founded during Roman times.
 As such, Corniglia retains a unique personality.
-Cabeza Tip: Make sure to visit the Corniglia Harbor and Guvano Beach.
+Make sure to visit the Corniglia Harbor.

 Manarola is the second smallest of the towns in Cinque Terre, but there is no shortage of personality.
-Colorful houses slope down to the harbor, where plenty of jellyfish can be spotted.
+Colorful houses slope down to the harbor.
 Walkways hug the edge of the city, offering spectacular views of the sea and the cities north.
 Interestingly, the local dialect, Manarolese, is slightly different from the other dialects in the region.
 The famous Via dell’Amore, a path that connects Manarola to Riomaggiore, is accessible from here as well, although it has been closed since the mudslide of 2011.

 Corniglia rests upon a 100-meter high promontory overlooking the Mediterranean, meaning if you want to reach the water, you need to find a way down.
 Corniglia Marina is accessible by a never-ending staircase that winds through houses and across rock face.
 But once you reach the water, you’ll find that the trek was well worth it.
 Slabs of rock rounding the marina offer a great opportunity to sunbathe, drink wine, and eat.
 Swim out to the rockledge for some exciting cliff jumping.
 Just be sure not to step on any sea urchins.

-Out of the five villages of Cinque Terre, the beach at Monterosso is Cabeza’s favorite.
+Out of the five villages of Cinque Terre, the beach at Monterosso is a tourist favorite.
 White sands, wild waves, and lots of swimming, it’s easy to lose track of time here.
 Look into the possibility renting a kayak.
-Cabeza tip: Find Gianni for beach chair, paddleboard, and kayak rentals.
+Paddleboard, and kayak rentals available.
 Also, be aware that most beaches in Monterosso are not free to lay on, so always check before you lay.
 You’ve been warned.

 Give your legs a break and go kayaking.
-Find Gianni Vai at the beach in Monterosso and rent a kayak for a couple of hours.
 Beginners can paddle near the shore, but if you’re up for it we recommend exploring further.
 With your kayak you’ll be able to access breathtaking waterfalls, small, secluded beaches, and even a sweet spot for cliff jumping.
-Ask Gianni and he’ll Sharpie you a map to the ideal location.

 Looking for more thrills?
 Take your day at the beach to the next level and do some cliff jumping.
 Particularly refreshing after kayaking, cliff jumping is popular among visitors and locals alike.
 Our recommendation?
 Ask the locals where you can find the best spots.
 They’ll direct you to the most exciting–and, more importantly, safest–places to take the leap.